Getting Started with Beach

 registerCanonicalHandlers(router, {

-resolveSession: (data) => data.sessionId as string,
+resolveSession: (data) => data.threadId,

 chatPublish: async (sessionId, parts) => {